interpretml/DiCE/README.rst

-It also supports simple constraints on features that reflect practical constraints (e.g., working hours per week cannot be more than 50).
+It also supports simple constraints on features that reflect practical constraints (e.g., working hours per week should be between 10 and 50 using the `permitted_range` parameter).

-For more details, check out `this <https://github.com/interpretml/DiCE/blob/master/docs/source/notebooks/DiCE_with_advanced_options.ipynb>`_ notebook.
+For more details, check out `this <https://github.com/interpretml/DiCE/blob/master/docs/source/notebooks/DiCE_model_agnostic_CFs.ipynb>`_ notebook.

 The promise of counterfactual explanations
 -------------------------------------------